salar90/wp-api-stats/readme.txt

 you can easily view statistics in different time spans and durations.

 = API Stat's main Features =
+* Record any route from all plugins (e.g WooCommerce) and Wordpress core
 * Filter API requests by date
 * Adjust duration of points
 * Show/Filter known request types such as GET, POST, PUT, PATCH, DELETE,...